saranathaniyengar/lunabridge/README.md

     Moon -->|CLA mtcp, netem-delayed| Earth["uD3TN earth node"]
 ```

-One thing worth being precise about, because it took an embarrassingly long argument with myself to get straight: the packet's actual bytes never change as they move through the Python layers above.
+One thing worth being precise about to get straight: the packet's actual bytes never change as they move through the Python layers above.
 They're read once (for DSCP), then carried forward untouched, picking up metadata along the way.
 The only place real BPv7 encoding happens is inside `uD3TN` itself, in C, the instant `send_adu()` is called.
 Everything before that is bookkeeping.

 ## Module breakdown